-We make use of the following feeds from Network Rail:
+We make use of open data feeds from Network Rail.
+We currently use the following:

 - TRUST (Train Movements)